 Saving The Forest For The Trees

 Tongass National Forest is home to centuries-old trees and rivers flowing through thousands of islands.
-It also was the final forest in the fight to keep timber sales out of roadless areas.
+It is also the final forest in the fight to keep timber sales out of roadless areas.

 As a four-seater Cessna glides over Alaska’s Tongass National Forest, Earthjustice attorney Tom Waldo looks out the window at its majestic emerald green and deep blue landscape.